khanh-devos/blog_memory/_posts/2025-01-02-BQ-SQL-highlights.md

     - We need extract 2 schema objects 'SCHEMATA' & 'SCHEMATA_OPTIONS'.
 Filter out the property 'option_name' with WHERE so.option_name = 'description'. *Note: we could see a project also has its own INFORMATION_SCHEMA*.

+39. **How to use a STRUCT or ARRAY in a query.**
+    - A STRUCT in BigQuery is a nested data type that groups multiple fields together, similar to an object in JSON or a row in SQL.
-39. **How to use a STRUCT or ARRAY in a query.** (*reduce 'shuffled Bytes' and 'Slot time consumption', sometimes it help reduce the bill of memory usage for a query because we have to denormalize tables to obtain STRUCTS.*)
+    - It helps reduce 'shuffled Bytes' and 'Slot time consumption', sometimes it help reduce the bill of memory usage for a query because we have to *denormalize* tables to obtain STRUCTS. (*denormalization: 2 tables with many similar columns -> 1 table with STRUCTs inside.*)

     *A Normal query with JOIN and without STRUCT*